• CRM & Integrations

 Modern automation tools are built to be affordable and easy to use.
 The cost of a tool that gives your reps back hours of selling time is minimal compared to the cost of lost productivity and missed revenue.
 Instead of worrying about the price of the software, focus on the value it creates.
 An effective automation tool doesn't just add to your tech stack; it multiplies the effectiveness of your most expensive asset: your sales team's time.

-Common Challenges in CRM Automation
+Common Hurdles in CRM Automation (and How to Clear Them)

 Automating your CRM isn't a flip-the-switch solution.
 While the goal is to make life easier, the process can introduce its own problems if you aren't prepared.
 The most effective automation strategies anticipate these hurdles from the start.
 Most issues fall into three buckets: the data you're using, the people using the tools, and the technology connecting everything.